igor47/blog/posts/refrigerants.md

 Unfortunately, ammonia is highly toxic and corrosive.
 Other early refrigerants, such as sulfur dioxide (R-764) and methyl chloride (R-40), were also toxic.
 To avoid the safety issues associated with early refrigerants, scientists began experimenting with other substances.
-In 1928, Thomas Midgley, Jr. invented the first chlorofluorocarbon (CFC) refrigerant, which was marketed as Freon-12 (R-12).
+In 1928, Thomas Midgley, Jr. invented the first chlorofluorocarbon (CFC) refrigerant, which was marketed by DuPont as Freon-12 (R-12).
 R-12 was cheap to produce, non-toxic, non-flammable, non-corrosive, and it had a low boiling point and a high specific heat.
 These properties led to R-12 becoming the most popular refrigerant in the world, with production peaking at over 1 billion tons per year in the 1980s.